 - Interrupt exception not handled overclock – According to some users, the INTERRUPT EXCEPTION NOT HANDLED can sometimes happen if your CPU is overclocked.

-Fix INTERRUPT EXCEPTION NOT HANDLED in Windows 10
+How can I fix INTERRUPT EXCEPTION NOT HANDLED in Windows 10?

 Table of contents: